The Legal Herald Logo

 Can Store Owners Be Responsible For Violent Crime on Their Properties?

-Mr. Thompson explained, “All commercial property owners have a legal duty to protect their patrons and employees from any reasonably foreseeable hazards.
+Mr. Amala explained, “All commercial property owners have a legal duty to protect their patrons and employees from any reasonably foreseeable hazards.
 A store owner must do everything in their power to prevent any violent crime from happening on their premises.
 In order to fulfill this duty, property owners are required to provide adequate security.
 This may include installing video surveillance, hiring security guards, and establishing well-lit parking lots.
 Property owners should be aware of their property’s history of criminal violence, and adjust security measures if necessary.”

 “There are several instances when a victim of violent crime may have grounds for a lawsuit against the business owner for a stabbing.
 If a store owner fails to provide adequate security and a stabbing occurs due to their negligence, then the owner may be held partially liable.
 Furthermore, the stabbing must be considered reasonably foreseeable.
-For example, if a stabbing occurs on a property with a large history of criminal violence, then the instance may be considered reasonably foreseeable”, said Mr. Thompson.
+For example, if a stabbing occurs on a property with a large history of criminal violence, then the instance may be considered reasonably foreseeable”, said Mr. Amala.

 Sources: